Eldar History, Family Crest & Coats of Arms

 Early Notables of the Eldar family (pre 1700)

-More information is included under the topic Early Eldar Notables in all our PDF Extended History products and printed products wherever possible.
+Another 73 words (5 lines of text) are included under the topic Early Eldar Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Eldar family to Ireland